medined/cloudformation-templates/README.md

 * app-03-security-groups-stack - This stack provides single-purpose security
 groups so you can use composition to aid clarity.

+* app-04-hosted-zone-stack - This stack creates a hosted zone that can provide DNS host names for your servers.

 ## scripts

 All scripts are located in the `scripts` directory to make them easy to find.